• Home

 View back to Tofana di Dentro.

-When you are on the lowest part of the route, you will have the lake on your right side which is in the west direction.
-It is under ice almost all the time, the photo below was taken in the last weak of July.
+When you reach the lowest part of the route, you will see a lake on your right side, to the west.
+It is under ice almost all the time; the photo below was taken in the last week of July.

-If you look closely, you will see the path above the lake, so this is the descent options from both Tofana di Dentro and Tofana di Mezzo.
+If you look closely, you will see the path above the lake; this is a descent option from both Tofana di Dentro and Tofana di Mezzo.

-When you go that way, you will arrive at Giussani hut.
-Bear in mind that there is an extremely steep couloir above the hut, with very unstable gravel and with snow till August.
+Following that route, you will arrive at Rifugio Giussani.
+Bear in mind that there is an extremely steep couloir above the hut, with very unstable gravel and snow often present until August.

 The lake on the right side close to possible descent route.